-We confirm that we are a professional advisor, independent of the guarantor, the trustees and the employer."
+We confirm that we are a professional advisor, independent of the guarantor, the trustees and the employer, and we meet the requirements in paragraph 5.3.7 of the Type A Contingent Asset Guidance."

 6.3.3 This Guidance Note also requires that advisors confirm that they have apropriate professional indemnity cover in place.
 This cover should be commensurate with other comparable advisors in the market in which the advisor operates.
 The following wording is suggested (which may need to be modified for individual circumstances):